-Background: N-acetylcysteine (NAC) has been suggested to prevent relapse to cocaine seeking.
+BACKGROUND: N-acetylcysteine (NAC) has been suggested to prevent relapse to cocaine seeking.
 However, the psychological processes underlying its potential therapeutic benefit remain largely unknown.

-Methods: We investigated the hallmark features of addiction that were influenced by chronic NAC treatment in rats given extended access to cocaine: escalation, motivation, self-imposed abstinence in the face of punishment or propensity to relapse.
-For this, Sprague Dawley rats were given access either to 1 hour (short access, ShA) or 6 hours (Long access, LgA) self-administration (SA) sessions until LgA rats displayed a robust escalation.
-Rats then received daily saline or NAC (60mg/kg, ip) treatment and were tested under a progressive ratio and several consecutive sessions in which lever presses were punished by mild electric footshocks.
-Results: NAC increased the sensitivity to punishment in LgA rats only, thereby promoting abstinence.
-Following the cessation of punishment, NAC-treated LgA rats failed to recover fully their pre-punishment cocaine intake levels and resumed cocaine SA at a lower rate than ShA and Vehtreated LgA rats.
+METHODS: We investigated the hallmark features of addiction that were influenced by chronic NAC treatment in rats given extended access to cocaine: escalation, motivation, self-imposed abstinence in the face of punishment, or propensity to relapse.
+For this, Sprague Dawley rats were given access either to 1 hour (short access) or 6 hours (long access [LgA]) self-administration (SA) sessions until LgA rats displayed a robust escalation.
+Rats then received daily saline or NAC (60 mg/kg, intraperitoneal) treatment and were tested under a progressive ratio and several consecutive sessions in which lever presses were punished by mild electric foot shocks.

+RESULTS: NAC increased the sensitivity to punishment in LgA rats only, thereby promoting abstinence.
+Following the cessation of punishment, NAC-treated LgA rats failed to recover fully their prepunishment cocaine intake levels and resumed cocaine SA at a lower rate than short access and vehicle-treated LgA rats.
 However, NAC altered neither the escalation of SA nor the motivation for cocaine.
-At the neurobiological level, NAC reversed cocaine-induced decreases in the glutamate transporter GLT1 observed both in the nucleus accumbens and the dorsolateral striatum.
+At the neurobiological level, NAC reversed cocaine-induced decreases in the glutamate type 1 transporter observed in both the nucleus accumbens and the dorsolateral striatum.
 NAC also increased the expression of Zif268 in the nucleus accumbens and dorsolateral striatum of LgA rats.

-Conclusion: Our results indicate that NAC contributes to the restoration of control over cocaine SA following adverse consequences, an effect associated with plasticity mechanisms in both the ventral and dorsolateral striatum.
+CONCLUSIONS: Our results indicate that NAC contributes to the restoration of control over cocaine SA following adverse consequences, an effect associated with plasticity mechanisms in both the ventral and dorsolateral striatum.